-- the value of foreign currencies.
-Emerging market companies are also subject to greater risk of market closure, exchange delistings and lower quality or less available financial information. - The trust and certain funds held by the trust may invest in securities of small and mid-size companies.
+- The trust and certain funds held by the trust may invest in securities of small and mid-size companies.
 These securities are often more volatile and have lower trading volumes than securities of larger companies.
 Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - Certain funds held by the trust may invest in securities rated below investment grade and considered to be "junk" securities.
 These securities are considered to be speculative and are subject to greater market and credit risks.
 Accordingly, the risk of default is higher than investment grade securities.
 In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - Certain funds held by the trust may invest in convertible securities.
 Convertible securities generally offer lower yields than non-convertible fixed-income securities of similar credit quality due to the potential for capital appreciation.
 A convertible security's market value also tends to reflect the market price of common stock of the issuing company, particularly when that stock price is greater than the convertible security's "conversion price."
 Convertible securities generally fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically unrated or rated lower than such debt obligations. - Certain funds held by the trust may invest in senior loans.
 Although senior loans in which the funds invest may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment of scheduled principal or interest or that such collateral could be readily liquidated.
 Senior loans in which the funds invest generally are of below investment grade credit quality, may be unrated at the time of investment.
 Senior loans may not fall within the definition of "securities," and are generally not registered with the Securities and Exchange Commission and therefore an investor in senior loans may not receive the protection of the federal securities laws.
 Senior loans are also generally not registered with any state securities commission and generally are not listed on any securities exchange.
 In addition, the amount of public information available on senior loans generally is less extensive than that available for other types of assets.
 Additionally, senior loans generally have floating interest rates that may be tied to the London Interbank Offered Rate ("LIBOR").
-LIBOR is currently set to be phased out by 2021 which could adversely affect the value of investments tied to LIBOR. - Certain funds held by the trust may invest in shares of BDCs.
+While certain LIBOR publications ceased publication after December 31, 2021, it was announced that the majority of U.S. dollar LIBOR publications are not scheduled to phase out until June 30, 2023.
+The phase out of LIBOR could adversely affect the value of investments tied to LIBOR. - Certain funds held by the trust may invest in shares of BDCs.
 The share prices of common stock of BDCs are often more volatile than other investments.
 BDCs generally employ leverage, which magnifies gains and losses on amounts invested but reduces aggregate returns.
 Leverage limits applicable to BDCs under the Investment Company Act of 1940 are higher than the leverage limits applicable to other investment companies.
 BDCs also typically charge higher fees than other investment companies.
 BDCs generally depend on the ability to access capital markets, acquire suitable investments and monitor and administer those investments in order to maintain their status as BDCs and ultimately achieve their investment objectives.
 Negative developments in the capital markets may adversely affect BDCs' ability to finance investments.
 BDCs often invest insecurities that are not publicly traded, which may adversely affect the valuation and liquidity of those securities.